Hachikoi-the-creator/food-project/api/notes.md

 # todos

-- aa
+- Test that the ourDb stuff is working as expected (router & controller)

 # extra todos

-- Test that the ourDb stuff is working as expected (router & controller)
+- create a db of ingredients